Glade-tool/GladeCore_Unreal_Demo/README.md

 4. **Try the Two Input Modes**
    - **Text input:** Press **Enter**, type your message, then press **Enter** again.
    - **Voice input:** With the interaction active, **hold V** to talk (uses your default microphone).

+5. **Exit the Demo**
+   - Currently, to exit the Demo you have to Alt-F4 or terminate via the task manager.
+Sorry for the inconvenience.

 ---